RafaelBaugis/Kernel-cooperve/README.md

 - SIM contacts reading (as everywhere).
 - Adobe Flash Player (Working: https://www.mediafire.com/?7fkbal3s0bszdb9)

-Editions (only difference is ramdisk [look kernel-repack-MD5]):
+Editions (only difference is ramdisk [look: kernel-repack-MD5]):
-- OLD - Old ramdisk stands as backup.
+- OLD - Old ramdisk, stands as backup.
 Some features not present or are OLD.
-- NEW - New ramdisk totally reworked.
+- NEW - New ramdisk, totally reworked.
 There are all changes (mainstream).
 - CM7 - New ramdisk with CM7 support (BETA [still problems ie. Bluetooth]).

 Frequencies: